 Hello!
 I am Taylor Elyse Mills, a graduate student pursuing a dual degree JD & PhD in Philosophy at Michigan State University, with a certificate in Digital Humanities.
 In addition to my role as a student, I am a co-founder of the Undergraduate Network for Research in the Humanities (UNRH), an organization devoted to providing opportunities to undergraduates engaging with digital humanities research.
-My research interests are social justice oriented, including immigration advocacy and reform, critical technology studies, and anti/decolonial studies/epistemology.
-I draw from interdisciplinary approaches in continental philosophy, digital humanities, critical race theories, Latina feminisms, indigenous philosophies, and black feminist philosophies.
+My research interests are social justice oriented, including engaged philosophy of law and policy, social epistemology, critical race theory, feminist jurisprudence, Indigenous philosophies, and anti/decolonial theory.
+My legal areas of interest are Indigenous/Tribal Law and Immigration Law.
 I am also interested in pedagogy and aesthetics.
 I enjoy hiking, singing, music composition, and photography.

 Hope College’s Andrew C. Mellon Scholars Program My story of encountering and working with Digital Humanities has been a long one, now five years long and counting.
 Reflecting on this journey has provided a unique lens on my own growth and development in the field.
 It all began with Hope College’s Andrew C. Mellon Scholars … Continue reading Reflecting on my DH Journey

 Scholarly Communication I really appreciated the focus on the burden of Open Access on young and precariously-situated scholars.
 Regarding embargoing one’s dissertation, I agree with the AHA’s guidelines and considerations to at least let newly-minted graduate scholars choose for themselves whether or not they want to embargo.
 The bigger issue I see with this whole … Continue reading Scholarly Communications